blueskychan-dev/UDP-Packets-Overload/README.md

 * For Windows 8.1 and older
 You can use virtual machine to run this like vmware, virtualbox and install linux on it!
 # How to building (for custom build, other arch)
+Also Build with your own is recommended for performance.
 * requirements: ```glibc clang pstreams```
 * for cross build, please install build toolchin for aarch64 too.
 * Build with makefile